Classical Petermann Factor as a Measure of Quantum Squeezing in Photonic Time Crystals

-Although both perspectives describe how fluctuations are reshaped and amplified, they have historically been expressed in different languages: the Petermann factor is usually formulated within classical non-Hermitian mode theory, whereas squeezing belongs to fully quantum, Hermitian dynamics, often formulated in an $SU(1,1)$ framework.
-Photonic time crystals (PTCs)~\cite{R1_PhysRevA.79.053821,R4_PhysRevB.98.085142,R5_lens.org/077-312-947-644-826, R6_PhysRevB.103.144306, R7_7297162, R8_Park:21, R10_allard2025broadbanddipoleabsorptiondispersive, R11_Asgari:24} provide an ideal setting to unify these narratives.
+Although both perspectives describe how fluctuations are reshaped and amplified, they have historically been expressed in different languages: the Petermann factor is usually formulated within classical non-Hermitian mode theory, while squeezing belongs to fully quantum, Hermitian dynamics, often formulated in an $SU(1,1)$ framework.
+Time-varying photonics provides a representative setting in which an underlying Hermitian Hamiltonian structure can give rise to a non-Hermitian dynamical matrix governing field or operator evolution.
+Within this broader class of time-varying systems, photonic time crystals (PTCs)~\cite{R1_PhysRevA.79.053821,R4_PhysRevB.98.085142,R5_lens.org/077-312-947-644-826,R6_PhysRevB.103.144306,R7_7297162,R8_Park:21,R10_allard2025broadbanddipoleabsorptiondispersive,R11_Asgari:24} provide an ideal platform to unify these narratives.
+Their momentum gap has been directly observed in microwave circuits and metamaterials~\cite{park_sciadv_doi:10.1126/sciadv.abo6220,wang2023metasurface,lee2025spontaneousemissionlasingphotonic,huang2026observationmomentumbandgapphotonic,6gn2-2v9b}, and an optical realization is being actively pursued~\cite{guo2026plasmonicmetamaterialtimecrystal,galiffi2026coherent}.
 A PTC implements a continuum of momentum-resolved parametric amplifiers through periodic modulation of a homogeneous medium, producing momentum gaps (MGs) where Floquet quasienergies become complex.
 Classical analyses reveal that the Petermann factor diverges as one approaches the MG edge, signaling non-Hermitian mode non-orthogonality, while recent quantum studies have associated the MG region with a dynamical Casimir-like effect~\cite{Moore1970,dodonov_physics2010007}, leading to photon-pair creation and squeezing~\cite{doi:10.1021/acsphotonics.4c02293,Bae2025}.
-As in other contexts, however, previous works on PTCs have treated the Petermann factor and squeezing separately: the Petermann factor has been used to explain non-Hermitian reshaping of the momentum-resolved photonic density of states (kDOS) near momentum-gap edges~\cite{5v2w-yg7v,lee2025spontaneousemissionlasingphotonic}, without connecting it to an explicit squeezing description.
+As in other contexts, however, previous works on PTCs have treated the Petermann factor and squeezing separately: the Petermann factor of the extended Floquet eigenmodes has been used to explain non-Hermitian reshaping of the momentum-resolved photonic density of states (kDOS) near momentum-gap edges~\cite{5v2w-yg7v,lee2025spontaneousemissionlasingphotonic}, without connecting it to an explicit squeezing description.